istio/istio.io/_docs/tasks/telemetry/index.md

 ---
-title: Metrics, Logs, and Traces
+title: Telemetry
-description: Describes tasks that demonstrate how to collect telemetry information from the service mesh.
+description: Demonstrates how to collect telemetry information from the mesh.

 weight: 30